If you feel individuals in your team are pulling in different directions from you and each other, its usually because of one or more of the following:

 That means you’ll want to agree a common goal that’s exciting to your team, as well as one that supports your own personal goals.
 You’re looking to set up a ‘win-win’ situation in your business, where everyone wins.

 Part of your goal might relate to the meaning your business’s work has to your team and the wider world in which you all operate.
-Feeling that what we do matters a great deal because it has significant impact on our self-esteem and our overall confidence.
+Feeling that what we do matters has significant impact on our self-esteem and our overall confidence.
 Think back to earlier in your career: why did you go into your industry in the first place?
 On some level, was it to make the world a better place?

 You’ll also want to consider the viability of financial rewards for the team when you all achieve and exceed your profit goals.
 Yes, its great for you that you’ve had another nice holiday or get to have a different car every year.
 Again, not so motivating for your team because they won’t necessarily understand how much blood, sweat and tears you’ve poured into your business over the years.
 Another form of financial reward for your team is having a clear career development path for each of your team members.
 This is an universal motivator for almost all employees in all industries.